List of Drug Rehab Centers in New Brunswick

 Overview of Drug Use in New Brunswick

+The province of New Brunswick has an approximate population of 750,000.
+It is part of the Maritimes.
 The predominant drug problem in New Brunswick is associated with opiate-based drugs as the area borders the state of Maine in the United States.
 The whole New England area is affected by the abuse and sales of opiates.

-Depending on the amount of information available, and how the persons died, according to the study, is the difference between alcohol being present and being a contributing factor.
+Depending on the amount of information available, and how the person died, according to the study, is the difference between alcohol being present and being a contributing factor.
 Motor vehicle fatalities were considered to be alcohol involved if there was at least one drinking driver or pedestrian in the fatal crash.

-Using the province of Ontario as an example: it costs at least $200 in order to see an emergency doctor before any tests are run or anything is documented on paper.
-Consequently, in the case of the above statistics, the approximate cost on the medical system for just the serious alcohol-related injuries would be $22,200 at the very minimum.
+Using the province of Ontario as an example: it costs at least $200 order to see an emergency doctor before any tests are run or anything is documented on paper.
+Consequently, in the case of the above statistics, the approximate cost to the medical system for just the serious alcohol-related injuries would be $22,200 at the very minimum.
 How many medical supplies could be purchased with these funds?